jnozzi/cocoadev.com/markdown/NSDataHexDump.md

-More than once I've needed to read data stored in General/NSData objects, and the default output of     -General/[NSData describe] is not really very human-readable.
-Thus, I created a small category to make traditional hex dumps from General/NSData objects, and an override for     describe to make it the default output format.
+More than once I've needed to read data stored in NSData objects, and the default output of     -[NSData describe] is not really very human-readable.
+Thus, I created a small category to make traditional hex dumps from NSData objects, and an override for     describe to make it the default output format.
 The code should be self-explanatory, and can just be dropped into any project.
-Enjoy! - General/WAHa
+Enjoy! - WAHa

-@implementation General/NSData (General/HexDump)
+@implementation NSData (HexDump)

--(General/NSString *)hexDumpWithColumns:(int)cols
+-(NSString *)hexDumpWithColumns:(int)cols
 {
-	General/NSMutableString *str=General/[NSMutableString string];
+	NSMutableString *str=[NSMutableString string];
 	unsigned int len=[self length];
 	const unsigned char *bytes=[self bytes];
 	int lines=(len+cols-1)/cols;